DavidTunnell/tech-blog-fullstack-mvc-node-express-mysql-handlebars-authentication/README.md

 ### Logout

 ==========================

 //add partials -maybe for each blog sub post or each comment - DONE

-//also custom helper function for dates (like in activities) - look at server.js where they add and use custom helpers also -
+//also custom helper function for dates (like in activities) - look at server.js where they add and use custom helpers also - DONE

-//add sessions, this is for accounts i believe - activity 15 server.js shows adding express-session and setup and home-routes.js -> req.session.save function -- activity 15/16 has login logic with sessions and a login page to look at API/user-routes and the DB too for user tables, USER MODEL -- look at if logged in on gallery.handlebars (this can be used to show different content based on whether the user is logged in)
+//add sessions, this is for accounts i believe - activity 15 server.js shows adding express-session and setup and home-routes.js -> req.session.save function -- activity 15/16 has login logic with sessions and a for user tables, USER MODEL - DONE

 //add cookies...
-16/17 activities, connect-session-sequelize on server.js also also the session has a cookie attribute -- max age is how long you stay logged in via cookie client side once the session checks it -- look at both ins and stu to see code --
+16/17 activities, connect-session-sequelize on server.js also also the session has a cookie attribute -- max age is how long you stay logged in via cookie client side once the session checks it -- look at both ins and stu to see code -- -- look at if logged in on gallery.handlebars (this can be used to show different content based on whether the user is logged in) ---login page to look at API/user-routes and the DB too

 //add middleware (just the logic in the controller to control what happens) -- use it so if not logged in forward the user to the login page, in teh controller instead of the way in sessions above ^ (gallery.handlebars)

 //quality readme - url to repo
 //project comments